Ever since late 2014, when I started to formulate a plan to retire early, I pegged March 2020 as my exit stage left.

 As for college savings, the strategy here is to front-load the twins’ 529 accounts before I retire.
-Our plan is to load up about $15K per kiddo by age six.
+We plan to load up about $15K per kiddo by age six.
 This should get them to about $35,000 each by the time they’re ready for college.
 We expect some good eggs in the house; scholarships plus work to pay the rest of their way.

-One thing that throws a wrench in the plan is the Airbnb experiment.
+One thing that throws a wrench in the plan is the Airbnb Experiment.
 I have to take out about $30,000 from our HELOC for the down payment and upfront repairs and furnishing.
-That puts a big dent in the mortgage pay off strategy, setting it back by about four months.
+That puts a big dent in the mortgage pay-off strategy, setting it back by about four months.

 Paying off the HELOC, plus the strategy of front-loading the 529s, AND committing to paying off the mortgage means I’ll have to stay cube-bound at least into 2019.